-The individual systematic uncertainties in determining E{SD} coming from the FD sum up220
+The individual systematic uncertainties in determining $E{SD}$ coming from the FD sum up

-- 175 to 22%.
-The largest uncertainties are given by the absolute fluorescence yield (14%)[15], the absolute calibration of the FD (9.5%) and the reconstruction method (10%). - The uncertainty due to the dependence of the fluorescence spectrum on pressure (1%), humidity (5%) and temperature (5%) are take into account as well as the wavelength dependent response of the fluorescence telescopes, the aerosol phase function, invisible energy and others, which are well below 4%.
+The uncertainty due to the dependence of the fluorescence spectrum on pressure (1%), humidity (5%) and temperature (5%) are take into account as well as the wavelength dependent response of the fluorescence telescopes, the aerosol phase function, invisible energy and others, which are well below 4%.
 The invisible energy correction introduce a systematic uncertainty contributes 4% at the total systematic of 22% [6].